Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/README.md

 trial.
 I will need to add error bars for each of the points.

 3. I will then need to add color to the background of the graph to show the intensity of light increases every 2 min.
+Light intensity begins at 400 lux then increases to 700 lux, 14,000 lux and finially 17,000 lux.

 4. I will use R for the statistical anaylsis of the data and for the creation of the graph.

+5. I would also like to explore an addition pannel that would allow me to quan- tify the divergence between male and female behavior.
+This additonal graph wou- ld show how the male courtship inceases with increasing light intensity while male female courtship shows no difference.